NCAS-CMS/cms-website/pages/publications.md

         {% endunless %}
       {% endfor %}

-      {% comment %} Only display the year header if there are non-presentation docs {% endcomment %}
       {% if valid_docs_count > 0 %}
         <h3>{{ year.year }}</h3>
         {% for entry in year.publication_type %}